yuyangba/Vaisala_node/README.md

 ## Parameter explanation

-`longitude`		mandatory	represent the longitude of a place you want to look up.
+`longitude`         mandatory parameter.
+Represent the longitude of a place you want to look up.

-`latitude`		mandatory	represent the latitude of a place you want to look up.
+`latitude`		    mandatory parameter.
+Represent the latitude of a place you want to look up.

-`key`			mandatory	represent your API key.
+`key`		    	mandatory parameter.
+Represent your API key.

-`altitude`		optional	represent the altitude of a place you want to look up.
+`altitude`		    optional parameter.
+Represent the altitude of a place you want to look up.

-`temp_unit`		optional	choose your temprature unit.
+`temp_unit`	    	optional parametee.
+Choose your temprature unit.
 Default to Celsius.
-Options: C, F `wind_unit`		optional	choose your wind speed unit.
+Options: C, F

+`wind_unit`	    	optional parameter.
+Choose your wind speed unit.
 Default to m/s.
-Options: MS, KTS, KMS, MPH `time_zone`		optional	POSIX formatted time zone string for response timestamps.
+Options: MS, KTS, KMS, MPH

+`time_zone`	    	optional parameter.
+POSIX formatted time zone string for response timestamps.
 Default by your current location.
 Options: UTC, Europe/Helsinki

-`ftimes_length`		optional	Component of `ftime` parameter.
+`ftimes_length`		optional parameter.
+Component of `ftime` parameter.
 Represent the maximum time length you want to look up.

-`ftimes_timestep`	optional	Component of `ftime` parameter.
+`ftimes_timestep`	optional parameter.
+Component of `ftime` parameter.
 Represent the each segement length.

-`ftimes_firststep`	optional	Component of `ftime` parameter.
+`ftimes_firststep`	optional parameter.
+Component of `ftime` parameter.
 Represent the start time of your forecast.

 For further more information of the `ftimes` explanation, please visit https://www.vaisala.com/en/weather-api-detail.